 There is a deduction called IRWE which accounts for any and all expenses you have that are specifically related to your condition.

-You can use IRWE deductions to bring down your calculated income, which can help you to stay under SGA every month.
+You can use IRWE deductions to bring down your calculated income, which can help you stay under your break-even point.
 IRWE only counts for out-of-pocket expenses, but it can be a useful tool to help you manage your costs(especially for durable equipment) and increase your allowed income.